Raphaelf98/bo_robotic_palpation/README.md

 # 1. Run on your local machine
 ## Installation
 ### 1. Install dependencies
-For Ubuntu/Debian, the minimum dependencies (C/C++) can be optained by running:
+For Ubuntu/Debian, the minimum dependencies (C/C++) can be obtained by running:
 ```
 sudo apt-get update
 sudo apt install  cmake g++ build-essential